patel-rupin2000/certificate_generator_with_auto-mailing_system/README.md

      Commnad line:pip install "name-of-python-library"

-2.change the configuration of firebase according to your own apiKeys
+2.change the configuration of firebase according to your own apiKeys in main.py and dynamic.py file

 config={